gmcn/wilsonscountry/wp-content/plugins/wp-cerber/readme.txt

 You will be able to create a **Black IP Access List** or **White IP Access List** to block or allow logins from a particular IP address, IP address range or a subnet any class (A,B,C).

 Moreover, you can create your Custom login page and forget about automatic attacks to the default wp-login.php, which takes your attention and consumes a lot of server resources.
 If an attacker tries to access wp-login.php they will be blocked and get a 404 Error response.

+= Malware scanner & integrity checker. =

+The main purpose of the scanner is to provide a handy diagnostic tool to monitor all files on a website, verify the integrity of WordPress, plugins, themes and to detect and remove malware.
+[Read more about malware scanner](https://wpcerber.com/wordpress-security-scanner/).

 = Log, filter out and export activities =